smartemission/docker-se-geoserver/README.md

 a complete configuration (GeoServer data dir).
 Further vars from that config are overruled/set via its Container Environment at runtime via the [entry.sh](entry.sh) script.

+### WMS Capabilities

+As many Layers have a Dimension as Time enabled, the Dimension range (start-end time) is generated for each Layer and put in the Capabilities document.
+This results in queries on the Postgres database that take huge amount of time (about 1 minute per million records), even with the `time` column indexed.
+Basically a rowscan is done for all 20-30 Layers...In some cases GeoServer crashes.
+To overcome this a semi-static Capabilities document is generated from a template file [wms-capabilities.xml](wms-capabilities/wms-capabilities.xml).
+This is handled via a custom Servlet Filter: the [WmsCapabilitiesFilter.java](wms-capabilities/src/nl/pdok/filter/WmsCapabilitiesFilter.java) that is added to the Tomcat [web.xml](wms-capabilities/web.xml) config file.

 ## Dependencies

 * PostGIS backend